I spent the better part of Memorial Day weekend picking out deer resistant plants.

 However, I have found that deer do like new growth and young plants, no matter what type of plant it is.

 In the past, in my yard, the deer generally left the spirea, ferns, butterfly bush,and rosemary alone.

 In researching this article (after I planted my gardens – aargh!)
-I found this great list on the UConn website and this even better one on the Rutgers website that rank deer resistant plants based on their level of effectiveness.
+I found this great list on the Rutgers website that rank deer resistant plants based on their level of effectiveness.

 Interestingly, I have seen some lists that say that deer don't like azalea and rhododendron – but I can vouch that my deer eat those plants like candy.